ehouse/kackle/src/blog/temporary-mail-queue-server.md

 title: Temporary Mail Queue Server
 author: Ethan House
 date: June 21, 2015
+summary: Useful if you're primary infrastructure fails and you're looking at days of downtime.
+This will accept any and all mail at this moment and will feed it back into your mailserver once it's back online.
+This should be a last resort and only used if losing mail is a possibility.
 ---

 I needed to stand up a temporary queue server to store mail while our primary